 So what’s the best way to lower caregiver stress?
 Getting help so you can take regular breaks to rest and recharge.

-They may use excuses or rationalizations to justify an unrealistic decision to handle things alone.
+They may use excuses or rationalizations to justify an unrealistic decision to handle things on their own.

-In her article at HuffPost, Paula Spencer Scott, an experienced Alzheimer’s caregiver, shares 6 examples of excuses that we often tell ourselves – and why we shouldn’t believe our own justifications.
+In her article at HuffPost, Paula Spencer Scott, an experienced Alzheimer’s caregiver, shares six examples of excuses that we often tell ourselves – and why we shouldn’t believe our own justifications.

 These “reasons” only prevent us from getting the help we need and deserve.